richardanaya/nopwd/README.md

 # nopwd

-A simple no password library for go for doing no password style login.
+A simple no password library for go for generating login links to send to your user.
 This library only concerns itself with logging in.
 Not validation of APIs after you are logged in.
 This library generates a link to your website that contains a code in the URL that is:
-* validatable with HMAC256
+* validatable with HMAC256 secret
 * validates the issuer is the same
-* validates the time the code is validated is not beyond the time to life (TTL) you specify
+* validates the time the code is validated is not beyond the time to life (TTL) you specify (implying the link could be used multiple times before the TTL expires)

 ```go
 // What secret should tokens be validated with?